 Mystical mountain town, center of Kabbalah, with artist colony

-What is the best time of year to visit attractions in Israel?
+When is the best season to visit attractions in Israel?

 Spring (March-May) and fall (September-November) offer the best weather, fewer crowds than peak summer, and pleasant temperatures for walking.
 Avoid July-August heat in Jerusalem and the desert.